 Though you should have questions prepared in advance, you should also be ready to share information about your background and skills.
 Your contact will likely ask you for specifics about your background so that they can advise you better.

-Although you don't need to go into the session with an exact definition of the job you are pursuing, you'll need to be able to discuss the skills, interests, and knowledge that you'd like to be a part of the next job.
+Although you don't need to go into the session with an exact definition of the job you are pursuing, you'll need to be able to discuss the skills, interests, and knowledge that you possess to be a part of the next job.
 It's a good idea to mention certain responsibilities you had in a past position which you enjoyed and excelled in.

 Of course, it won't always be appropriate to frame your networking meeting as an opportunity to learn about the contact's career or industry.
 Sometimes, you'll be continuing within the same career and industry and already have that perspective about the field.

-In those cases, you should ask for advice about the best ways to conduct your search, feedback about your documents, portfolio and online presence, and suggestions for companies that might be a good fit for you.
+In those cases, you should ask for advice about the best ways to conduct your search, get feedback on your documents, portfolio, and online presence, and ask for suggestions about companies that might be a good fit for you.

 Towards the end of your session, be sure to ask for suggestions about other individuals you should consult or other steps you should take to advance your search.

-Last Impressions Are Just Important as First
+Last Impressions Are Just as Important as the First

-Review this list of thank you letter examples for a variety of circumstances to get ideas for your own follow-up messages.
+Review this sample thank-you letter for an informational interview to get ideas for your own follow-up messages.

-Quick Tip: If you meet your networking contact in a coffee shop or restaurant, be sure to pick up the check.
-You're the one asking for advice so you should pay the bill.
+If you meet your networking contact in a coffee shop or restaurant, be sure to pick up the check.
+You're the one asking for advice, so you should pay the bill.

 Keep Your Contacts Informed